14” MacBook Pro, M2 Pro, 16GB RAM (2023)

 Apple Watch Series 4

 I make full use of the sleep, heart rate, and activity tracking features on my device.
 Additionally, it helps me to be more mindful of my phone usage by allowing me to quickly see whether a notification actually requires a response or if it can be dealt with later, reducing the chance of getting lost in my phone.

 Sony Alpha A6600 Mirrorless Camera

 I found myself wanting to better capture my life, and that cell phone cameras just weren't cutting it.
 This lead me to the Sony A6600, a camera that' fantastic and photo and video, while also being compact.

-Trello is a simple, yet powerful project management tool.
+Linear is a modern, opinionated way to manage your projects and tasks.
 I use it for everything from personal projects to managing my business.
 I use integrations and shortcuts so it is seamless to stay organized.
 I used Trello for years, but over time I found it slow and unrefined compared to newer options.

 I've tried a lot of note taking apps, but I always come back to Bear.
 It's simple, fast, and has a great Markdown editor.

 I've been using Sublime Text for years, and I've tried a lot of other editors, but I always come back to it.
 It's fast, lightweight, with tons of keyboard shortcuts.

 Apple + Google Calendar

 I use Google Calendar as my actual calendar provider, and use the Apple Calendar apps to interface with it.

 I use Google Drive for all my file storage needs.
 It's simple and reliable for my needs.
 I also back everything up to harddrives, which I recommend you do too.